alejandro-feo/cpp-game/README.md

 ## Note

 This game requires an active internet connection and uses API calls for general content and evaluating code.
-For now it only works in Spanish, feel free to change the language.
+For now it only works in Spanish, feel free to change the language or improve it.
-Made with the help of Claude 3.5 Sonnet.